Neutrino quantum kinetics in a core-collapse supernova: Conclusions

 Our findings should be expanded to draw conclusions on the flavor conversion phenomenology expected in a broader range of core-collapse supernova models.
 Moreover, a self-consistent implementation of flavor conversion in supernova hydrodynamic simulations may dynamically change the neutrino emission properties as a function of the post-bounce time, in turn possibly affecting the flavor conversion phenomenology.
 Despite its intrinsic limitations, our work highlights a very interesting, non-trivial flavor phenomenology in core-collapse supernovae, calling for further investigation in order to assess its impact on the neutrino-driven explosion mechanism and nucleosynthesis.

-\acknowledgments This project has received support from the Danmarks Frie Forskningsfond (Project No.~8049-00038B), the European Union (ERC, ANET, Project No.~101087058), and the Deutsche Forschungsgemeinschaft through Sonderforschungbereich SFB 1258 ``Neutrinos and Dark Matter in Astro- and Particle Physics'' (NDM).
+\acknowledgments We thank Marie Cornelius, Damiano Fiorillo, Georg Raffelt, Guenther Sigl, Meng-Ru Wu, and Zewei Xiong for their comments on the manuscript.
+This project has received support from the Danmarks Frie Forskningsfond (Project No.~8049-00038B), the European Union (ERC, ANET, Project No.~101087058), and the Deutsche Forschungsgemeinschaft through Sonderforschungbereich SFB 1258 ``Neutrinos and Dark Matter in Astro- and Particle Physics'' (NDM).
 Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
+The Tycho supercomputer hosted at the SCIENCE HPC Center at the University of Copenhagen was used for supporting the numerical simulations presented in this work.